OmarIsmailAbdelrahman/MTC-Competiton/README.md

 - tokenizer: spe unigram
 - optimizer: FAdam

+### Training procedure:
+We trained using the full train dataset and used adapt as validation.
+After reaching convergence, we fine-tuned on adapt dataset for a few epochs.

-### Result
+### Results
- - This one of the results of the unigram tokenizer model.
+ - This one of the results of the [unigram](#tokenizers-configurations) tokenizer model.
 This due to the high learning rate set by default, which we discovered late.
+This the model we submitted which achieved 11.994785 [`Mean Levenshtein Distance`](https://en.wikipedia.org/wiki/Levenshtein_distance).
 <p align="center">
   <img src="https://github.com/OmarIsmailAbdelrahman/MTC-Competiton/assets/73082049/2013718c-4a09-49d1-af5e-d3dd6ec0f8bb" alt="Conformer CTC on NeMo"/>
 </p>

-- After reducing the learning rate and using char tokenizer, a smooth decrease in wer was achieved but this model needed more training and we did not have enough time to submit its results.
+- After reducing the learning rate and using [char](#tokenizers-configurations) tokenizer, a smooth decrease in wer was achieved but this model needed more training and we did not have enough time to submit its results.
 <p align="center">
   <img src="https://github.com/OmarIsmailAbdelrahman/MTC-Competiton/assets/81030289/9af5b2d8-e3b4-4ad3-b152-12679b4a36d4" alt="Char tokenizer results"/>
 </p>